dark-teal-coder/dark-teal-coder.github.io/java-setup.md

 To check if Java has successfully been installed, type `java -version` into the Command Prompt.

-Steps to Write a Simple Java Program:
+Steps to Write a Simple Java Program in a Text Editor:
 1. Open a text editor (e.g., Notepad++).
 2. Copy and paste the following code:
 ```